fuzzymfx/fuzzymfx.github.io/content/current.md

 I am planning on taking up a couple of these, before working on a new distributed file system in Rust.
 I am also working on a new project, Hoid, which is a content summarization and accessibility tool.

+Writing has always been a passion of mine, serving as a conduit for connecting with others and sharing my insights.
+Lately, I've been particularly prolific, and I have been writing about my experiences a lot these days.
+The blogs aren't indexed here, but you can find them on my [substack](https://fuzzymf.substack.com/).
+I will index them here as well, just as I feel more comfortable.

 ###### Feb

 I went on a trip to Mangalore with a friend for a night.
 I had been occupied with a lot of things lately and this was a much-needed escape.
 Back in Bangalore life is slow and boring.
 A few friends came over on the weekend and we had a ton of fun.
-This new place at HSR Layout, Plan B, is my new fav joint to hang out at.
+This new place at HSR Layout, Plan B, is my go-to hangout destination.
 They serve the best damn chicken wings in town.
 Looking towards to chilling out with my friends and family, back home this last week.

-Here's how dough is shaping up:
+Here's how Dough is shaping up:
 <figure style="justify-content: center; align-items: center; display: flex;flex-direction: column;">
 <img alt= 'introduction'  src ="https://anubhavp.dev/assets/img/dough/simple-presentation.gif" class="h-100 w-100">
 </figure>